oletizi/avi-docs/src/site/docs/16.2/avi-vantage-integration-with-safenet-network-hsm/index.md

 * Avi SEs in an SE group referring to an HSM group need a one-time reboot for auto-installation of the HSM packages.
 To reboot an Avi SE, issue the following CLI shell command:
 <pre class="command-line language-bash" data-prompt=": >"><code>reboot serviceengine Avi-se-ksueq</code></pre>
 * To allow Avi Controllers to talk to SafeNet HSM, the SafeNet client software bundle distributed with the product must be uploaded to Avi Vantage.
 The software bundle preparation and upload is described above.
 In this example, note that the Avi SE name is "Avi-se-ksueq."

 ## Enabling HSM Support in Avi Vantage

 After using the above steps to install the SafeNet software bundle onto the Avi Controller, the Controller may be configured to secure virtual services with HSM certificates.
-Note: Starting with release 16.2.2, <a href="/certificate-management-integration-for-csr-automation/">automated CSR workflow for SafeNet HSM</a> is supported.
 <ol>
  <li>Create the HSM group and add the HSM devices to it.</li>
  <li>Register the client with HSM devices.</li>